Great Ormond Street Hospital: Great Ormond Street Hospital Children's Charity

 The hospital has relied on charitable support since it first opened.
 One of the main sources for this support is Great Ormond Street Hospital Children's Charity.
 Whilst the NHS meets the day-to-day running costs of the hospital, the fundraising income allows Great Ormond Street Hospital to remain at the forefront of child healthcare.
 The charity aims to raise over £50 million every year to complete the next two phases of redevelopment, as well as provide substantially more fundraising directly for research.
 The charity also purchases up-to-date equipment, and provides accommodation for families and staff.

-Great Ormond Street Hospital Children's Charity was one of the charities that benefited from the national Jeans for Genes campaign, which encourages people across the UK to wear their jeans and make a donation to help children affected by genetic disorders.
+Great Ormond Street Hospital Children's Charity was one of the charities that benefited from the national Jeans for Genes campaign, which encourages people across Britain to wear their jeans and make a donation to help children affected by genetic disorders.
 All Great Ormond Street Hospital Charity's proceeds from the campaign went to its research partner, the UCL Institute of Child Health.

-On 6 August 2009, Arsenal F.C. confirmed that Great Ormond Street Hospital Children's Charity was to be their 'charity of the season' for the 2009–10 season.
+On 6 August 2009, Arsenal F.C. confirmed that Great Ormond Street Hospital Children's Charity was to be their "charity of the season" for the 2009–10 season.
 They raised over £800,000 for a new lung function unit at the hospital.

 Two charity singles have been released in aid of the hospital.
 In 1987, "The Wishing Well", recorded by an ensemble line-up including Boy George, Peter Cox and Dollar amongst others became a top 30 hit.
 In 2009, The X Factor finalists covered Michael Jackson's "You Are Not Alone" in aid of the charity, reaching No.1 in the UK Charts.

 On 30 March 2010, Channel 4 staged the first Channel 4's Comedy Gala at the O2 Arena in London, in aid of the charity.
 The event has been repeated every year since, raising money for Great Ormond Street Hospital Children's Charity each time.

-In 2011, Daniel Boys recorded a charity single called 'The World Is Something You Can Imagine'.
+In 2011, Daniel Boys recorded a charity single called "The World Is Something You Can Imagine".
 It was also released as with proceeds going to the Disney Appeal at Great Ormond Street Hospital.

 In 2018, celebrity supergroup The Celebs formed at Metropolis Studios to record an original Christmas song called "Rock With Rudolph", written and produced by Grahame and Jack Corbyn.
 The song was in aid of Great Ormond Street Hospital.
 It was released digitally through independent record label Saga Entertainment in November 2018.
 The music video debuted exclusively with The Sun on 29 November 2018 and had its first TV showing on Good Morning Britain on 30 November 2018.
 The song peaked at number two on the iTunes pop chart.